openstack-charmers/openstack-community/README.dev-charms.md

 ## Stable charm updates

-Any update to a stable charm must first be applied into the master branch; it should then be cherry-picked in a review for the stable branch:
+Any update to a stable charm must first be applied into the master branch; it should then be cherry-picked in a review for the stable branch corresponding to your target release (ensuring that any interim releases have the fix landed):

 ```
-git checkout -b bug/XXXXX-stable stable
+git checkout -b bug/XXXX-stable stable/YYYY
 git cherry-pick -x hash of master branch commit
 git review
 ```

+Where XXXX is the launchpad bug ID corresponding to the fix you want to backport and YYYY is the release name you are targeting e.g. 16.04

+NOTE: when cherry-picking a commit and/or modifying the commit message, always ensure that the original Change-Id is left intact.

 # Charm Testing